 Macros?
 What About Micros?

-A powerlifter needs a balanced diet as much as any other human being, and given that we’re technically athletes, you’ll need to prioritize getting all your necessary nutrients.
+A powerlifter needs a balanced diet as much as any other human being, and given that we’re athletes, you’ll need to prioritize getting all your necessary nutrients.
 Unless you’re vegan, it really shouldn’t be difficult to hit a good minimum fat consumption alongside your protein consumption.
 Use a nutrition tracker like Cronometer to have a better idea of how you’re doing for basic micronutrients, including the essentials like:

 - B Vitamins